-So while banks are getting trillions in bailout money, banks are going down in near record numbers?
+So while some banks are getting trillions in bailout money, other banks are going down in near record numbers?
 Lets dig deeper.

 The graph above shows the military economy going straight up through the roof at the same time that banks are going down and while the domestic economy tanks into the basement.

 There are several obvious things wrong with this picture, however, I want to focus on a hidden economic "mystery" that the MSM will not yet talk about.

 The red vertical line shows when "the most expensive public works legislation in US history" was passed.